FAQ: Frequently Asked Questions

 How do I get a plot?
 Any resident of Golden may apply for a plot by filling out an application and sending it in.
 Plot applications are posted in mid-January under the Application tab and are due by mid-March.
 The garden plots fill up quickly so apply early.

-Soil amendments: The garden provides soil amendments for each garden plot each year.
-Compost is by the shed, topsoil is by the orchard. use 3:1 topsoil/compost. too much compost will essentially burn your plants.
+Soil amendments: The garden provides soil amendments for each garden plot each year. use 3:1 topsoil/compost. too much compost will essentially burn your plants.

 Common areas - pathways, etc.: Common areas are the pathways around the plots, and any area not tended as a personal plot.
 Here's some more information: